zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/9-labs-convert-to-new-help/change-help-page.md

 ![](images/help-button2.png)

 1. To do this, just add the following string to the manifest.json file of the workshop.
 Customize the **email address** to point toward your team's dedicated support inbox.
+Make sure this address is in all lowercase to save your team from case sensitivity heartbreak in the future.

     ````
         <copy>"help": "support-inbox-address@oracle.com", </copy>